Things to do on a two-day break in Southport

 More information can be found on the Southport Marine Lake website.

-The historic Lakeside Miniature Railway runs a return service from at the entrance to Adventure Coast Southport to Marine Parade Ocean Plaza, running alongside Southport Marine Lake.
+The historic Lakeside Miniature Railway runs a return service from the entrance to Adventure Coast Southport to Ocean Plaza on Marine Parade, travelling alongside Southport Marine Lake.

 There are direct trains running from Liverpool Central to Southport every 15 minutes, with the journey taking approximately 50 minutes.
 It is also possible to make the journey from Liverpool to Southport by bus, with the journey taking approximately 1 hour 30 minutes.